Arsenaultm90/School/Year 1/Semester 01/COMP 1805 - Discrete Logic/Big O-Omega-Theta Notations.md

 ##### Definition:
 $f(x) ∈ O(g(x))$ means there exists $c > 0$  and $k > 0$ such that:
 	$f(x) ≤ c⋅g(x)$ for all $x ≥ k$.
+$k$ - Upper bound, where the behaviour of the function will be dominated by the highest degree term.
+$c$ - A constant that determine how loose or tight the upper bound is.

 ##### Example:
 $f(x)=3x2−20x+100$